Max Verstappen cruises to Japanese GP victory as Lewis Hamilton only ninth

 Verstappen pushed his season points total to 77 and is 13 clear of Perez with 64.
 Ferrari’s Charles Leclerc follows with 59 with Sainz on 55.

 The next race is in two weeks at the Chinese Grand Prix in Shanghai.
-F1 has not run a race there since 2019 with four races called off becasue of the Covid pandemic.
+F1 has not run a race there since 2019 with four races called off because of the Covid pandemic.

 “It’s going to be quite hectic,” Verstappen said.
 “We’ve haven’t been there in a while – only one practice session to get into it again.
 So I think it will be quite interesting.”

-Verstappen, 26, put down rumors early this week that he might leave Red Bull, maybe for Mercedes.
+Verstappen, 26, put down rumours early this week that he might leave Red Bull, maybe for Mercedes.

 “From my side, I’m very happy where I am.
 And, yeah, we want to keep it that way.”
 He even hinted at an early retirement.